ashkanahrabi/weather.webapp/README.md

 ###### You need to add 2 environment variables in order to run this application:
 - REACT_APP_API_ENDPOINT: Which is the URL of a weather web service (check .env.example for the sample endpoint)
 - REACT_APP_API_KEY: Which is the app id of OpenWeatherMap service

+*(check the OpenWeatherMap dashboard for you private app id or simply use the one provided in .env.example which is the sample app id provided by OpenWeatherMap)*

-*Please create a `.env` file in the root of the project and add two environment variables mentioned above with their values*
+***Please create a `.env` file in the root of the project and add two environment variables mentioned above with their values***

 #### How to run the project
 Make sure you added the `.env` file with proper key values.